 Sarah then worked as a lecturer at Cardiff Metropolitan University (formerly UWIC) for 10 years.
 Roles included student clinical co-ordination, teaching, supporting student research and the maintenance of a weekly clinic in schools with resource bases for children with a hearing loss.
 Upon completing her PhD at Cardiff Metropolitan University, Sarah moved to Kean University in the United States where she currently co-ordinates the speech-language pathology doctoral programme, teaches and supports student research.

 Eilidh is a Specialist SLT who has worked in NHS Dumfries and Galloway since graduating in 1997.
 Her clinical work and previous M.Ed. research focuses on supporting children with speech, language and communication needs in mainstream settings.
 She has played an active role in the Specific Language Impairment (Developmental Language Disorder) Scotland SIG, currently in her third year as Chairperson.

-Our FLAC resources have been developed by speech and language therapists (SLTs) Florence Millar-Wilson, MSc, Brona Trolan, BSc, and Laura McGuiggan, BSc, who work in community clinics with children and their families.
-All three SLTs have extensive experience in assessment, di!erential diagnosis and the provision of intervention for children.
+Our FLAC resources have been developed by Florence King, MSc, Brona Trolan, BSc, and Laura McGuiggan, BSc, who work in community clinics with children and their families.
+All three have extensive experience in assessment, differential diagnosis and the provision of intervention for children.
 In recent years this has included children who are bilingual or whose family members speak a language other than English.